seanjin97/geekout-2024/docs/docs/advanced/hosting.md

 ![create new web service](images/hosting/web-service.png)

 3. Create a new GitHub repository (google it if you dk how) and push your Express.js server code there.
-It should look something like [this](https://github.com/seanjin97/geekout-2024/tree/master/hosting)
+It should look something like [this](https://github.com/seanjin97/geekout-2024/tree/master/backend/hosting).

-4. Connect your that GitHub code repository to Render.
+4. Connect that GitHub code repository to Render.

 ![connect to a repo](images/hosting/connect-repo.png)